BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

 ### 2. Create an interactive user access

-Goal is to create a interactive user, with the tenant role admin to be able to connect to the new tenant.
+Goal is to create an interactive user with the tenant role admin to be able to connect to the new tenant.

 In this step we need to :
 1. Get user information in the source tenant: